tensorflow/docs/site/en/install/lang_java.md

 ## Requirements

-TensorFlow Java runs on JRE 8 and above, and is supported on the following platforms:
+TensorFlow Java runs on Java 8 and above, and is supported on the following platforms:

 * Ubuntu 16.04 or higher; 64-bit, x86
 * macOS 10.12.6 (Sierra) or higher; 64-bit, x86